polluterofminds/nelumbo/README.md

 The current state is such that you can run the app and it will start a running local devnet.
 There is not much UI built out around it yet, but there are status updates displayed in-app.

+## Requirements

+While Nelumbo tries to abstract away all of the dependency installation requirements, there is one dependency that is required.
+Users will need to install [Homebrew](https://brew.sh).

 ##  Who is behind this project

 Justin Hunter (known on the web as [polluterofminds](https://polluterofminds.com)) is building this.
 He has been working on Filecoin storage client development since the early days of Testnet.
 This project solves a big problem for him, and it will surely solve a big problem for you if you're building storage client apps.